pnp/List-Formatting/column-samples/generic-staticmap/README.md

 The values are expected to be addresses such as Indianapolis, IN or Tokyo or 123 Main St. Knoxville, TN.

+## View requirements
+- This format can be applied to a text/choice field where the value is expected to be a location

 ## Sample

 Solution|Author(s)